RecloudTech/recloud-wiki/docs/gml-launcher/backend/applications/index.md

 sidebar_position: 8
 ---

-# Внешние приложения
+# External Applications

-Система внешних приложений предназначена для интеграции с внутренней функциональностью **Gml Backend** и взаимодействия через **REST API**.
+The external applications system is designed to integrate with the internal functionality of **Gml Backend** and interact via **REST API**.

-Благодаря этому внешние приложения могут автоматизировать следующие процессы:
+This allows external applications to automate the following processes:

-* Создание, редактирование и удаление игровых профилей
+* Creating, editing, and deleting game profiles
-* Управление сборками и обновлениями лаунчера
+* Managing launcher builds and updates
-* Интеграцию с WebSocket
+* WebSocket integration
-* Управление игроками
+* Managing players
-* Управление игровыми серверами
+* Managing game servers